Asifdotexe/QuickVU/README.md

 ## 📌 Project Objective

-The goal of **Quick VU** is to simplify data preparation and data exploration by offering a user-friendly platform that allows users to:
+**Quick VU** _(Quick Visual Understanding)_ is a user-friendly tool for data preparation, analysis, and visualization.
+It allows you to clean, explore, and visualize your data without any coding.
+Simply upload your dataset, choose your analysis, and let Quick VU guide you through the process.

-* Quickly clean your data and export it, making it ready for analysis.
+* Quickly clean your data and export it for further analysis.
-* Quickly analyse your data and infer from it.
+* Efficiently analyze your data and gain insights.

 ## 📃 Features

-* QuickPrep: Data cleaning tool that helps you to perform tasks like column name standarization, missing value treatment, outlier detection and removal, changing data types, filtering rows, data scaling.
+* QuickPrep: A data cleaning tool that helps with tasks such as column name standardization, handling missing values, detecting and removing outliers, changing data types, filtering rows, and scaling data.

-* QuickGlance: Data analysis tool that lets you quickly look at the summary statistics, correlation and allows you to make a few quick plots to get a better understanding of the data at hand.
+* QuickGlance: A data analysis tool that provides summary statistics, visualizes correlations, and generates quick plots to give you a better understanding of your data.

 ## 📦 Installation